 The CTR forecast is the average clickability of ads displayed for the particular keyword.
 CTR is the ratio of the number of clicks on the ad to the number of its impressions.
 CTR denotes an ad's efficiency.

-You should set a higher CPC to move your ads to higher positions in the search results.
+To move your ads to higher positions in the search results, you should set a higher bid.
 The forecast is calculated for the following display positions:

 1st line premium placement is the first position above the search results